ferrumnet/MultiSwap/contracts/multiswap-contracts/ominiReadme.md

   - `router` (address): The address of the router.
   - `selector` (bytes memory): The function selector associated with the router.
 - **Returns:** `bool` - Returns true if the router and selector combination is whitelisted, false otherwise.
-- **Flow:** Utilizes the `_getKey` function to generate a unique key for the router and selector combination and checks this against the `routerAllowList` mapping.
+- **Behavior:** Utilizes the `_getKey` function to generate a unique key for the router and selector combination and checks this against the `routerAllowList` mapping.
 - **Effects:** Purely a read operation; does not modify state.

 #### _makeRouterCall